wakaztahir/StringsTranslator/README.md

   * AWS Translator does not work yet due to missing credentials (will be added)
   * Deep Translator has't been configured so you have to use the Google Translate
-  * The Executable file is more than 200 MBs (could not strip out the Qt plugins with Auto Py To Exe)